CastleWare-International/.github/profile/README.md

-# 🌌 Welcome to AuraHyprs
+# 🌌 Welcome to CastleLabs InternAItional

 > 🌟 This is the official GitHub home of [**aurahyprs.com**](https://aurahyprs.com) –
 a vibrant new dimension where creators shine, connect, and thrive.